-United States Steel Corporation (X) upgraded Issued by Wall Street Gurus
+United States Steel Corporation (X) Upgraded Issued by Wall Street Gurus

 X’s Market Performance

-X stocks went down by -7.21% for the week, with a monthly drop of -9.63% and a quarterly performance of 16.56%, while its annual performance rate touched 113.77%.
-The volatility ratio for the week stands at 10.46% while the volatility levels for the past 30 days are set at 6.82% for United States Steel Corporation.
-The simple moving average for the period of the last 20 days is -4.94% for X stocks with a simple moving average of 46.36% for the last 200 days.
+X stocks went up by 9.27% for the week, with a monthly jump of 11.62% and a quarterly performance of 16.57%, while its annual performance rate touched 143.95%.
+The volatility ratio for the week stands at 8.11% while the volatility levels for the past 30 days are set at 7.15% for United States Steel Corporation.
+The simple moving average for the period of the last 20 days is 3.51% for X stocks with a simple moving average of 56.30% for the last 200 days.

 Analysts’ Opinion of X